East Side Airline Terminal: Design and operations

+Closure and redevelopment

-By the 1970s, most airlines had acquired baggage handling sites at the airports.
+By the early 1970s, most airlines had acquired better ticketing and baggage handling facilities at the airports and more air passengers were traveling to or from the suburbs rather than having trip origins or destinations in Manhattan.
 The West Side terminal closed in 1972 and the East Side terminal was itself threatened with closure the following year when the airlines refused to renew their original 20-year lease.
 Closure of the East Side terminal was opposed by elected officials and civic groups, which led to negotiations by the city to prevent the terminal from closing.
 The TBTA agreed to keep the terminal open for three additional months while working out plans to continue operations; at that time the terminal was operating at an annual deficit of about $750,000.
-Bus fares were subsequently increased to enable the facility to break even.
+Airline ticketing and check-in services were discontinued in December 1973.
+Bus fares were subsequently increased to enable the facility to break even and remain in operation as a bus terminal providing service to the airports.

-In 1976, the terminal's rooftop parking was converted to a tennis facility operated by the Murray Hill Racquet Club.
+In 1975, the TBTA solicited expressions of interest for parties to lease up to a total of 201000 sqft in several parts of the terminal not needed for bus operations, including portions of the roof, mezzanine, terminal floor, and basement.
+The following year the terminal's rooftop parking was converted to a tennis facility operated by the Murray Hill Racquet Club.
 The club had ten Har-Tru courts in two pressurized air bubbles.
+The tennis facility also planned to include squash, handball and racquetball courts on a lower level of the building.

 A report issued by New York City Comptroller Harrison J. Goldin in 1982 recommended that the city should negotiate new terms with the TBTA or the agency should relocate the terminal and sell the building because it was producing inadequate revenue.
-Eventually Carey moved its bus operations to the Port Authority Bus Terminal in 1984, leaving the East Side terminal operating primarily as rental space for various tenants, including the tennis club.
+At the time, the Murray Hill Racquet Club was leasing 75 percent of the terminal and subleasing about 185000 sqft to a Werner Erhard est center.
+Eventually Carey moved its bus operations to the Port Authority Bus Terminal in 1984, leaving the East Side terminal operating primarily as rental space for various tenants, including the tennis club and est center.
+The TBTA turned away requests from Fugazy Express and Olympia Trails to operate bus service within the terminal because the agency didn't want take on the burden of new leases as it explored selling or leasing the site to a developer.

-In 1985 the property was sold to developers for $90.6 million and became the eventual site of the 57-storey The Corinthian condominium.
+In 1985 the property was sold to developers for $90.6 million and became the eventual site of the 57-story The Corinthian condominium.
 Most of the terminal itself was retained and incorporated into the base of the new development as office space.